MattTreadwell/USC-Secure-Wireless-netctl/README.md

-# USC-Secure-Wireless-netctl
+# USC Secure Wireless netctl config
-Netctl config file for connecting to USC Secure Wifi network
+This netctl config file is for connecting to USC Secure Wifi network

+#